WizardOfArc/helpfulLinksAndTips/tips/musical_concepts_and_tips/tips_from_ryan_leach.md

         - use 1D6 if you want to get modal
     - use any die with system to select tempo
     - use any die with system to select time signature
+        - D20 for top number and 2^D4 for bottom number
     - use 1D12 to select first note
     - use 1D12 to select second note
 - Selecting / Creating good Motif: